voqtuyen/git-tips/README.md

-# Tips for effective git
+# Tips for effective git and team collaboration

 ## Label naming convention
 ### Divide the labels into categories